botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 - `embed`: an embed object or a slice of up to 10 embed objects.
 - `silent`: whether to suppress push and desktop notifications.
 - `suppress_embeds`: whether to suppress embeds in the message.
+- `is_components_v2`: whether the message uses components v2.
+Irreversibly switches the message to use components v2.

 All of these keys are optional, but providing none of them will have no effect.
 See [complexMessage](#complexmessage) for an example.